ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 Database analysis for the employees eligible for the retirement has been done.
 The retirement criterion was that the birth date of the employee should be between 1952 and 1955.
 And also the employee should be hired between 1985 and 1988.

-# Summary of results:
+## Summary of results:

 ## Number of individuals retiring
-	-There are 33118 current employees which are retiring  as per the above criterion.
+There are 33118 current employees which are retiring  as per the above criterion.

 ## Number of individuals being hired